Wruczek/ts-website/config/news/README.txt

-Visit your freshly installed the website to see instructions about news system
+Visit your freshly installed ts-website to see instructions about news system